vivchen/weather-app/README.md

 - I chose not to leave the alt text empty for the weather icons since there is adjacent text describing the weather conditions and which could end up as duplicated text when announced by screen readers.
 - My scss/css strategy is not ideal.
 For components that have their own folder I am using css modules to style them.
 And components that exist solely in the markup of the index page I did not bother creating a separate folder and breaking those out into separate files since it seemed like overkill for the purposes of this challenge.
 Those "component" styles live within the global.scss file which is not a css module and therefore uses a different css convention in the markup which can make things confusing.
 This is not a great real-world practice since we have component styles living in two places without a super clear rule/principle.
 This would become quite annoying as the app scales and the codebase grows.
+- I wrote some super basic tests with Cypress in home_page_spec.js
+  - Testing that the city and country strings match with "Vancouver" and "CA" respectively
+  - Clicking and expanding all the buttons on the page

 ### Your feedback on this technical challenge

 Have feedback for how we could make this assignment better?
 Please let us know.

 - The amount of time that someone could take on doing this assignment can really balloon when running into technical issues in setting up their framework or making sense of the data.
-It did take me some time to figure out that the time was in UTC and that I had to convert it.
-It might be useful to provide some hints about the 'gotchas' of the project so that people don't spend too much time in the setup phase.
-However, I also understand you are leaving it vague to see how they deal with roadblocks and challenges.
-Otherwise, it was quite a fun challenge and is probably reflective of the work done for the Front-End Engineer role, so it's nice to get a sense of the kind of work I'd be doing rather than doing live algorithm coding challenges under a lot of pressure (which I find are usually not indicative of how someone performs at a job like this, so I appreciate that).
+I do however understand you are leaving it vague intentionally to see how they deal with roadblocks and challenges, but for folks that might be at a loss for a decent boilerplate/framework to use, you could potentially suggest a couple.
+Otherwise, it was quite a fun challenge and is probably reflective of the work done for the Front-End Engineer role, so it's nice to get a sense of the kind of work I'd be doing rather than doing live algorithm coding challenges under a lot of pressure (which I find are usually not indicative of how someone performs on the job, so I appreciate that).